 - Midnight Callout to the Plant (cont'd)

 - Your options are:

-- Some experimental tuning procedure.
+- Some experimental tuning procedure

+- Set all PID parameters of all PID controllers to zero and tune these in the proper controller order and parameter order.

-- Some simple tuning method such as one of the Ziegler-Nichols method.
+- Some simple tuning method such as one of the Ziegler-Nichols methods applied to the PID controllers in the proper order.